Yirjham/ScrabbleScorekeeperApp/README.md

 ## Overview

 * ### Add players and their scores during each round.
-Tally the results and display them in the scoreboard
+Tally up the results and display them in the scoreboard

 ![Main Functionality](WinFormsGifs/AddingPlayers.gif)